wiz0u/WTelegramClient/FAQ.md

 and hosted online on any [VPS Hosting](https://www.google.com/search?q=vps+hosting) (Virtual Private Server).
 Pure WebApp hosts might not be adequate as they will recycle (stop) your app if there is no incoming HTTP requests.

-There are many cheap VPS Hosting offers available, and some even have free tier, like Heroku:
+There are many cheap VPS Hosting offers available, for example Heroku:
 See [Examples/Program_Heroku.cs](Examples/Program_Heroku.cs) for such an implementation and the steps to host/deploy it.

 <a name="troubleshoot"></a>